gvwilson/thirdbit/fiction/in-heck/index.md

 if you can spare a bit of time for conversation,
 I'd be grateful for that as well."

-Mayor Lupus waved the three flesh-and-blood Regulators toward the square.
+Mayor Lupus waved the three flesh-and-blood Operators toward the square.
 The townspeople dithered and buzzed for a few moments, then decided in ones and twos that their chores weren't going to do themselves and headed for home.

-"You ever seen Regulators before?"
+"You ever seen Operators before?"
 Gumption asked Special Leaf.

 The old tortoise nodded.